Lexa-B/Ayaka_MS_LLM-Host/readme.md

 > uvicorn LLM-Host:app --host 0.0.0.0 --port 41443 --reload

 ## To run in Docker:
-*Currently this often builds a **very** large image as-is, because it installs all locally downloaded LLM models, and quantization occurs at runtime... just know that, without tweaking your dockerfile, this will make a large image and container.
+*Currently this often builds a **very** large image as-is, because it installs all locally downloaded LLM models and quantization occurs at runtime... just know that, without tweaking your dockerfile, this will make a large image and container, and wil take a large amount of time to do so.
+Test first locally, make sure everything runs great and that you don't want to change anything, then give it a go.
 Caveat emptor*
 1. Build the Docker image:
 > docker build -t [[IMAGENAME]] .
 2. Run the Docker container: